cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Keplr: accruing good rewards](/academy/1-what-is-cosmos/images/keplr-accruing-good-rewards.png)

 This is enough to cover the claim transaction.
 Go ahead and claim it.
-Again, you may choose the low fee option to reduce losses against this small reward sum:
+Again, you may choose the low-fee option to reduce losses against this small reward sum:

 ![Keplr: claim rewards](/academy/1-what-is-cosmos/images/keplr-claim-rewards.png)